-By using regular employee reviews, you can always be cutting your lower 20% of employees to grow the culture of your business.
+By using regular employee reviews, you can always be cutting your lower 20% of associates to hire better associates and grow the culture of your business.

 That means you never stop hiring, sorry to say.